scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 118

-Unexpected brunch outing today, but had soylent for the rest of the day.
+Unexpected brunch outing today, but had soylent for the rest of the day, except for when I had ramen for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/